 The Irish-born Father Donahey has retired from many years of service as a Catholic priest in South American countries to Winterset, Iowa.
 It’s not to be the life of books and long rural walks that he expects.
 The community and the surrounding area are awash with supernatural creatures.
 Some are friendly, some not, but all must be dealt with in order to protect his new parish, state, country, and the wider world from chaos and destruction.

-Note: stories from the book published independently: 1) The first story, “The Night of the Pooka,” won the first-place award at the Montezuma All-Iowa Writers Conference in 2015, has been published in Mused Literary Review and in Lulu’s Share Your Scare anthology.
-2) Short story “Betty and the Demon has been published in Astounding Outpost Magazine.
-3) Short story “Two Dogs and a Pig” has been published in The Writing Piazza Press 2017 Where We May Wag Anthology.
-4) “Pixies, a Troll, and a …” received an honorable mention in the third quarter 2018 L. Ron Hubbard Writers of the Future contest.
-This story was also published in The Norwegian American Newspaper under the title “The Norwegian American Troll” in 2019.
-5) “The Wizard and the Queen of Demons” has been published in 2018 in the Halloween anthology Chills Down Your Spine, NeoLeaf Press.
+Note: stories from the book published independently: 1) The first story, “The Night of the Pooka,” won the first-place award at the Montezuma All-Iowa Writers Conference in 2015, has been published in Mused Literary Review and Lulu’s Share Your Scare anthology.
+2) The short story “Betty and the Demon has been published in Astounding Outpost Magazine.
+3) “Two Dogs and a Pig” has been published in The Writing Piazza Press 2017 Where We May Wag Anthology.
+4) “Pixies, a Troll, and a …” received an honorable mention in the third quarter of 2018 L. Ron Hubbard Writers of the Future contest.
+This story was also published in The Norwegian American Newspaper under “The Norwegian American Troll” in 2019.
+5) “The Wizard and the Queen of Demons” was published in 2018 in the Halloween anthology Chills Down Your Spine, NeoLeaf Press.

-The short story “The Wizard and the Queen of Demons,” from my book Winterset, Short Stories of Pixies, Demons, and Fiends, has been accepted and narrated on Christopher Herron’s Tall Tale TV, Sci-Fi and Fantasy Audiobook Podcast.
+The short story “The Wizard and the Queen of Demons,” from Winterset, Short Stories of Pixies, Demons, and Fiends, is narrated on Christopher Herron’s Tall Tale TV, Sci-Fi and Fantasy Audiobook Podcast.

 To listen to the narration, go to https://talltaletv.com/the-wizard-and-the-queen-of-demons.